anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Kubernetes is already a well-documented and widely deployed open source project of the Cloud Native Computing Foundation (CNCF).
-For information related to standard Kubernetes features and capabilities, refer to the standard Kubernetes documentation.
-Full documentation of the Kubernetes code and project can be found on the `Kubernetes docs page <https://kubernetes.io/docs/home/>`__.
+For information related to standard Kubernetes features and capabilities, refer to the standard Kubernetes documentation that can be found on the `Kubernetes docs page <https://kubernetes.io/docs/home/>`__.
 The following chapters describe the specific features required by the Anuket Reference Architecture, and how they are expected to be implemented.